top of page

 Thanks so much for your interest in working together and/or learning more!

-Due to the exponential increase in demand for these services, and being one of the few psychedelic therapy specialists in the state, I’m continually strategizing around how to help the most people possible while also making sure to avoid burn out by taking on too much.
+Due to the exponential increase in demand for intensive therapy work (with Ketamine Assisted Psychotherapy, Brainspotting, and EMDR) and consultation around alternative and emerging therapies, and the limited number of Psychedelic Assisted Therapy specialists in the state, I’m continually strategizing around how to be the most helpful to our community while also making sure to avoid burn out by taking on too much.

 To address this, I’ve written the following detailed responses to commonly asked questions.